|

 of pine trees nailed together, while others actually involved some

 rock climbing, perhaps because the ladders were destroyed.
-The skies
+The

-no bright blue sky.
+clouds, but no bright blue sky.

 Upon reaching Kinsman Pond Shelter I found a couple of packs, but